 Approximately 70% of all IT Service Management (ITSM) transformation projects fail according to researchers from Gartner to McKinsey.
 And among those projects that fail, the same researchers uncovered that about half were unsuccessful because of internal resistance.

-As the animation explores, the first transition project was deemed a failure due to unhappy customers, upset suppliers and alienated staff.
+The first transition project was deemed a failure due to unhappy customers, upset suppliers and alienated staff.

 But resistance isn’t always bad; it’s good to ask questions and be challenged as it helps you refine and make improvements.
 Yet resistance without engagement can’t be channelled positively.
 Working holistically and collaboratively with others is absolutely critical to the success of a transition project.